 Answer: Free Float - the amount of time we can delay an activity without affecting the early start date of its successor activity.
 Total Float - the amount of time we can delay an activity from its early start date without delaying the whole project finish.

-The free float may affect the start of any activity, but total float may affect the overall project's duration.
+The free float may affect the start of any activity but total float may affect the duration of the overall project.

 Question-9: What is the difference between Change order & Variation order Request?